replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/host-os.md

 ---
-path: "/docs/create-installer/host-preflights/host-os"
+path: "/docs/create-installer/host-preflights/operating-system"
 date: "2022-01-13"
 weight: 30
-linktitle: "Host OS"
+linktitle: "Operating System"
-title: "Host OS"
+title: "Operating System"
 ---

-The host OS preflight check can be used to detect and validate the name and version of the OS installed on the machine.
+The operating system host preflight check can be used to detect and validate the name and version of the OS installed on the machine.

-## Host OS Collector
+## Operating System Collector

 The `hostOS` collector will collect information about the OS installed on the machine.